andyatkinson/andyatkinson.github.io/_posts/2024-10-24-rails-world-2024-conference-recap.md

 image: assets/images/rw2024/rw-10.jpeg
 ---

-This is Part 1 of my Rails World 2024 Conference Recap, a phrenetic two-day event in Toronto, Canada in September 2024.
+This is Part 1 of my recap of Rails World 2024, a phrenetic two-day conference in Toronto, Canada, September 2024, with 1000+ attendees.

-In this post, I'll describe some sessions from Day 1, and non-session activities outside of that!
-In Part 2, I'll cover more of the sessions I missed once I've watched the recordings!
+In this post, I'll describe some sessions, but mostly they're saved for part 2, once I watch all the sessions I missed now that the full [Rails World 2024 Playlist is on YouTube](https://www.youtube.com/watch?v=-cEn_83zRFw&list=PLHFP2OPUpCeb182aDN5cKZTuyjn3Tdbqx).

 As a book author and consultant, the focus for Rails World for me was on meeting people, raising awareness about my book, and generally chatting about how people are using Postgres and Rails.
 As a long-time Ruby community member, it was great to catch up with a lot of industry friends.